 The Pucusana Project was created by Allison Wallace in February 2018.
 She has been working in Pucusana Peru with her co-leader Elena Prado Effio since 2013.

 Elena is the principle of a Private Christian High School named Pierre Laplace.
-From 2013-2017 Allison helped in the Private Christian High School that Elena was the Principe of.
-Allison taught English and Bible classes during her visits, helped with projects and community outreach and was even asked to speak at one classes Graduation ceremony.
+From 2013-2017 Allison helped teach English and Bible classes in the school during her yearly visits.
+She also helped with projects, community outreach and was even asked to speak the Graduation of the 2017 class.

 In 2017, Allison lived in Pucusana and helped remodel and renovate a three story office building for future school use.
 It was at this time that Allison decided to form a nonprofit to further help physically and financially aid her and Elena's Christian dreams for Pucusana.

 It is the mission and goal of The Pucusana Project to help alleviate poverty in Pucusana Peru by providing quality education to all, helping with social issues and family dynamics through Christian community, and by bringing financial growth through business and entrepreneurship training.

 Allison and Elena’s relationship started back in 2008 when Allison first went on a mission’s trip to Pucusana.
 At that time, Allison’s boyfriend (now husband’s) family had known Elena for a few years and were financially supporting her Christian school.
 After Allison’s marriage, she became more involved with supporting Elena.
 She wrote a Bible curriculum for the school, took month long trips every year and became very involved with obtaining a larger property for the school to expand.
 She and Elena have become great friends with the same common goal for Pucusana, to see Christ transform this impoverished city.

 Elena Prado Effio has either been a private tutor, teacher or school Principle all her life.
 She is a compassionate educator, helper and achiever.
 She is fluent in English and has two sons.